Want to see your church get unstuck and reach its full potential?

 It’s good to pray for:

-- a confidence and boldness to share the Gospel outside the four walls of the church.
+- A boldness to share the Gospel outside the four walls of the church

 No great work has ever been accomplished for God without spending time in prayer.

 If you want your small church to grow you need to believe it CAN grow and decide it WILL grow.

 Proverbs 23:7 reminds us that “As a man thinks, so he is.”

 So take any limits off your thinking and envision a large church that’s reaching 100s of people for Christ.

 And do this with your team:

 Hold vision-casting sessions where you and your leadership team can dream and plan for the future of the church.